The Lost Room: The Objects

-The Objects are powerful artifacts and consist of roughly 100 everyday items one would expect to find in an occupied motel room in the 1960s.
+The Objects are powerful artifacts and consist of roughly 100 everyday items one would expect to find in an occupied motel room in the 1960s, including toiletries, items of clothing, personal effects, papers, amongst others.
 They are indestructible (except when inside the Room) and possess various other-worldly powers when taken outside the Lost Room, but do not work within the Room itself.
-According to the Occupant (Eddie McCleister), when an object is destroyed within the room, another object takes its place.
+According to Eddie McCleister (the Occupant – the human Object), if someone destroys an Object within the room, a similar Object takes its place, specifically asking Joe Miller to kill him (and free him from his never-ending life) and become the replacement Occupant.
 Whether the new object takes the former's properties partially or totally is unknown.

 Various characters repeatedly put forth the opinion that, over time, Objects lead to something akin to bad karma or bad luck for their owners.
-All of the items (including the occupant) attract one another, wanting to come together.
-The Occupant states that the objects are aware of each other, constantly sending out pings to each other and that for a living mind this is torture; the Occupant was eventually found when a search of the recorded history of other Objects revealed a small circular area where the Objects had never been detected, representing the area where the Occupant had resided for years.
+All of the items (including the Occupant) attract one another, wanting to come together.
+The OccupantMcCleister states that the Objects are aware of each other, constantly sending out pings to each other and that for a living mind this is torture; the Occupant was eventually found when a search of the recorded history of other Objects revealed a small circular area where the Objects had never been detected, representing the area where the Occupant had resided for years.